Thamesssa/Thamesssa/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2022 Goals: Learn more about Data Science and Machine Learning
 - ⚡ Fun fact: I love to draw and make music

 ### Connect with me: